ebb-earl-co/libraries_io/README.md

 [`LOAD CSV` command](https://neo4j.com/docs/cypher-manual/current/clauses/load-csv/),
-but in the APOC plugin there is an improved version, [`apoc.load.csv`](https://neo4j.com/docs/labs/apoc/current/import/load-csv/#load-csv), that features parallel execution; when coupled with [periodic execution](https://neo4j.com/docs/labs/apoc/current/import/load-csv/#_transaction_batching) (a.k.a. batching), loading large CSVs is made much more manageable.
+but in the APOC plugin there is an improved version, [`apoc.load.csv`](https://neo4j.com/docs/labs/apoc/current/import/load-csv/#load-csv), which iterates over the CSV rows as map objects instead of arrays; when coupled with
+[periodic execution](https://neo4j.com/docs/labs/apoc/current/import/load-csv/#_transaction_batching)
+(a.k.a. batching), loading CSVs can be done in parallel, as well.
 ### Creating Python and Pypi Nodes
 As all projects that are to be loaded are hosted on Pypi, the first node to be created in the graph is the Pypi `Platform` node itself: